realA10001986/Time-Circuits-Display/README.md

 #### Speedo sequence speed factor

 Since the DMC-12 wasn't the world's fastest car, it's acceleration figures might soon get boring if played in real-time.
 This factor speeds up the acceleration.
+2.0 means twice as fast as the real car.

 #### Display GPS speed